MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-identity.md

 ### Prerequisites

-You need an Azure Stack Hub installation connected to Azure Active Directory with a subscription you can access.
-If you don't have an Azure Stack Hub installation, you can use these instructions to set up an [Azure Stack Development Kit](../asdk/asdk-install.md).
+You need an Azure Stack Hub installation connected to Azure AD with a subscription you can access.
+If you don't have an Azure Stack Hub installation, you can use these instructions to set up an [Azure Stack Development Kit (ASDK)](../asdk/asdk-install.md).

 #### Connect to Azure Stack Hub using code

-To connect to Azure Stack Hub using code, use the Azure Resource Manager endpoints API to get the authentication and graph endpoints for your Azure Stack Hub installation, and then authenticate using REST requests.
+To connect to Azure Stack Hub using code, use the Azure Resource Manager endpoints API to get the authentication and graph endpoints for your Azure Stack Hub installation.
+Then authenticate using REST requests.
 You can find a sample client application on
 [GitHub](https://github.com/shriramnat/HybridARMApplication).

 >[!Note]